-- changes in landscape maintenance practices: zero use of chemical inputs, mulching, removal of single species hedges, planting native species and allowing vegetation to grow freely rather than emphasizing aesthetic or practical aspects; - installing habitats: the planting of an urban forest of more than 1.5 hectares in the Portes de Paris business park, increasing the amount of green spaces and installing new habitats friendly to local wildlife; - setting up a participatory science programme: since 2022 and in collaboration with France's Natural History Museum, Sorbonne University and CDC Biodiversité, Icade has made "Pause Nature" available to its business park users.
+- changes in landscape maintenance practices: zero use of chemical inputs, mulching, removal of single species hedges, planting native species and allowing vegetation to grow freely rather than emphasizing aesthetic or practical aspects; - installing habitats: the planting of an urban forest of more than 1.5 hectares in the Portes de Paris business park, increasing the amount of green spaces and installing new habitats friendly to local wildlife; - and in collaboration with France's Natural History Museum, Sorbonne University and CDC Biodiversité, Icade has made "Pause Nature" available to its business park users.
 By conducting fauna and flora surveys near their office, they contribute to scientific research to promote biodiversity, improve the indicators measured under the biodiversity performance contract and benefit from observing the nature around them.